sap-tutorials/sap-build-apps/tutorials/codejam-09-action-post/codejam-09-action-post.md

 ![Process complete](testapp6.png)

-Back in your app, check the **My Orders** page again, and you will see the status of the Order updated.
+Back in your app, refresh the page and check the **My Orders** page again, and you will see the status of the order updated.

 ![Order approved](testapp7.png)